 One of the top reviews on Amazon says that The Black Swan is “too demeaning of others”.

 Some reviews complain about digressions and circumlocutions.

 Some others call Nassim a conceited author, criticizing almost everyone but himself.

 I can see where those reviews are coming from because, in a way, they are true.

 Yet, it’s exactly those points which make a deep deep philosophical text -albeit with practical applications- into a masterpiece that is also a pleasure to read.

 And yes Taleb does sound conceited at times, but he is so open and so frank about it that you just can’t help but laugh along.

-Furthermore, the does have the chupatz to walk the talk, which makes him the perfect villain or, better yet, the perfect anit-hero: the Robin Hood of the modern world.
+Furthermore, the does have the chupatz to walk the talk, which makes him the perfect villain or, better yet, the perfect anti-hero: the Robin Hood of modern academia.